-Blepharoplasty is eyelid surgery to improve the appearance of eyelids.
-This surgery can be performed on either the upper or lower eyelids, or both.
-Blepharoplasty can improve the appearance of your eyelids and can improve functional problems you may be having with your eyelids.
-Eyelid or blepharoplasty surgery removes the excess skin of the eyelid as well as the herniated fat pads of under the eyelids.
+Blepharoplasty, also known as eyelid surgery, can be used to improve the appearance of both upper and lower eyelids.
+Blepharoplasty can help restore a more youthful look and can improve functional problems you may be having with your eyelids.
+Blepharoplasty procedures remove the excess skin of the eyelid as well as the herniated fat pads from under the lids.
 In doing this, you reduce both the skin and heaviness of the eyelids.

 - Healthy individuals who do not have a serious medical condition, which may impair healing

 - Individuals who do not have a serious eye condition

 - Individuals who have a positive outlook for their eyelid surgery